 The popularity of communication being the lynchpin for a successful project is very well known.
-In one of the conferences I had attended, I even heard the speaker say that project success is 80% communication and the other half is communication.
-People have classified communication by priority, the medium used, accessibility, etc. Communication plans therefore also required to be formal, clear, concise, comprehensive, accessible, and stakeholder-committed.
-But, one of the most critical aspects of any communication is in listening!
+In one of the conferences I attended, I even heard the speaker say that project success is 80% communication, and the other half is communication.
+People have classified communication by priority, the medium used, accessibility, etc. Communication plans therefore also require to be formal, clear, concise, comprehensive, accessible, and engaging stakeholder commitments.
+But one of the most critical aspects of any communication is in listening!

-Again, the concepts of active listening have been around for a long time.
-The four critical steps of hearing, clarifying, interpreting and responding to active listening have been reasonably understood by project management community.
+Again, the concept of active listening has been around for a long time.
+The four critical steps of hearing, clarifying, interpreting and responding to active listening have been reasonably understood by the project management community.
 During all these sessions, people focus on hearing the person putting aside their opinions and bias and understanding what the speaker says.
-All these sound great but true active listening goes further beyond what is physically heard by the ears.
+All these sounds great but true active listening goes further beyond what is physically heard by the ears.
 One should go beyond the words spoken and unearth what is left unsaid.
 How can you accomplish?
 This is done by listening with eyes and senses.

 When you are listening with eyes, you are not hearing what the person says but watching how the person says.
 The moments of pause and silence can emphasize the severity of the message while the rolling of eyes and other body gestures may provide indications of ambiguity, resilience, discomfort, etc. Frequent use of checking phones, lack of eye contact, and change of topics are also things to monitor as listening with eyes extend practicing actively non-verbal communication to a different level getting deeper.
 All these approaches also have to factor along with the geographical cultural components so that your clarifying questions and interpretations are not misleading.